onedata/onedata-documentation/doc/administering_onedata/onedatify.md

 <p align="center"> <img src="../img/admin/onedatify_create_space.png"> </p>

-### Prepare host certificates
+### Setup target Oneprovider host certificate
-In case you have certificates for the host machine were Oneprovider will be installed, place place them in some folder (the script will ask for these paths later).
+In case you have certificate for the host machine were Oneprovider will be installed, place place them in some folder (the script will ask for these paths later).

-Certificates can be also easily generated using Let's Encrypt service.
+Certificate can be also easily generated using Let's Encrypt service.
 First install `certbot` tool by following the steps described [here](https://certbot.eff.org/) for your specific distribution.